kwaldenphd/tabular-data-python/README.md

 47. Since the default for `quotechar` is `"`, we need to modify that default to reflect the new data structure.

-Create a file called `data.csv` to match the table above before running the code below.
+For the code below to run, you will need to create a file called `data.csv` to match the table above.
 ```Python
 # import csv module
 import csv